What Is the Difference Between Plastic Pellets, Granules and Other Polymer Materials?

 Thus, they are industrial raw materials for the plastic industry.

-The properties of granules and pellets that set either apart are outlined below:
+The properties of granules and pellets which set either apart are outlined below:

 Properties of Plastic Granules